 Oftentimes, this scam is run by a non-existent or already closed company.
 Because of the Coronavirus downtime, many Chinese factories declared bankruptcy in the first half of the year.
 However, some are still active on the Internet, offering cheap products to businesspeople from all over the globe.
 Baited by the low price, the importer often chooses these “companies” and sends them money without checking who is really on the other side.

-Another popular scam is replacing the bank account number, which we have described before in another post.
+Another popular scam is replacing the bank account number.
 Even an importer who has worked with the same company for an extended period could become a victim.
 In this practice, the scammers send out an email informing that the bank account number has been changed and asking for the payment to be made to the new account.
 Often importers who have worked with the company before do not check the message’s authenticity and send money to the swapped account.
-In reality, it does not belong to the importer’s Chinese partner, but the scammers.
+In reality, it does not belong to the importer’s Chinese partner but to the scammers.
 This method is used more frequently since the beginning of the pandemic.

 How to stay safe from this practice?
-Other than verifying the company, remember to confirm the bank account’s authenticity you will send the money to.
+Other than verifying the company, confirm the bank account’s authenticity before sending the money.
 The best way is to confirm that the account has been changed together with the CEO’s signature and the company’s stamp.
 Moreover, the type of account should be checked.
 For example, many scammers have accounts in Hong Kong or Singapore rather than in continental China.